falconmick/tdd-demo/slides.md

 GREEN
 REFACTOR

-It doesn't matter what kinda of approach you take to test driven development, this one will remain consistent among them all.
+It doesn't matter what kinda of approach you take to test driven development, this one thing will remain consistent among them all.
 -->